bioinfo-core-BGU/mompS/README.md

 Results
 -------

-The analysis results are summarized in the file: prefix.MLST_res.txt
+The analysis results are summarized in file prefix.MLST_res.txt

 Dependencies